naga-satish/interview-preparation/ETL-ELT.md

    - Check derived values
    - Validate transformations

-4. **What is the difference between source-to-staging and staging-to-target testing?**
+### 4. What is the difference between source-to-staging and staging-to-target testing?

    **Source-to-Staging Testing:**